7 Quotes From Experts That Will Change How You Look At Back Pain

 Is it time to rethink how we approach back pain?

-Americans are spending more money than ever to treat low back pain, but their spine problems – collectively – aren’t getting any better.
+Americans are spending more money than ever to treat low back pain, but as a chiropractor in Brookfield WI, I can tell you that our spine problems – collectively – aren’t getting any better.

 That’s the conclusion of a report from The Journal of the American Medical Association, which found that Americans spend an estimated $380 billion every year treating spine and joint pain.
 That’s more than twice as much as we spent 20 years ago.
 The use of MRI scans, narcotic painkillers, injections, and invasive spine surgery have all grown by several hundred percent.
 Even so, the percentage of people with impaired function because of back problems has drastically increased over the past two decades, even after controlling for an aging population.